-Boaz Moselle is an Executive Vice President at Compass Lexecon based in London.
+Boaz Moselle is an Executive Vice President at Compass Lexecon based in London and Paris.
 He is an economist who has worked in academia, consulting and government.

 Dr. Moselle’s areas of expertise include: